 The third year Materials lectures are offered as option courses with lectures taking place in Michaelmas and Hilary terms.
 Students who are following the M.Eng programme study the courses in both terms.
 Students normally choose 3 courses per term.
-The courses currently available are as follows: Magnetic and Superconducting Materials; Advanced Manufacture with Metals & Alloys: Processing, Joining and Shaping; Enabling Nanotechnology - from Materials to Devices; Materials & Devices for Optics & Optoelectronics; Biomaterials and Natural Materials; Engineering Ceramics: Synthesis & Properties; Devices; Advanced Polymers; Prediction of Materials' Properties; and Materials for Nuclear Systems.
+The courses currently available are as follows: Magnetic and Superconducting Materials; Microstructural Control in Engineering Alloys; Enabling Nanotechnology - from Materials to Devices; Materials & Devices for Optics & Optoelectronics; Biomaterials and Natural Materials; Quantum Technology; Advanced Polymers; Prediction of Materials' Properties; Energy Materials; and Materials for Nuclear Systems.
 (Note that the Option Courses available in any given year will be as per the list published in the Materials Options Lecture Course Synopses for that academic year.)